clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 Remember that we may not need to use the `ModalOptimized` component since generally its best to let React manage making updates to the component tree and DOM rather than forcing a component to unmount and remount.
 We should only reach for this enhancement if we notice the Modal's children are holding onto stale state or causing a performance problem that could be remedied by unmounting and remounting it.

 Another important caveat to note about either of these enhancements is if we decide to animate the dialog's close event.
 We probably don't want to update the Modal component's children or their state until the Modal is completely hidden, otherwise we might suddenly show the Modal's contents in an unexpected state prior to it being hidden which could look odd or confuse the user.
-I haven't had to addres this issue yet, but one possible way to do so would be to use the [`transitionEnd` event](https://developer.mozilla.org/en-US/docs/Web/API/Element/transitionend_event) to handle the clean up rather than `onClose`.
+I haven't had to address this issue yet, but one possible way to do so would be to use the [`transitionEnd` event](https://developer.mozilla.org/en-US/docs/Web/API/Element/transitionend_event) to handle the clean up rather than `onClose`.

 <!-- TODO: do a quick demo of when onClose fires compared to onTransitionEnd fires -->